homermultitext/hmt-utils/specs/md/hmtUtils/tokenization/Tokenization.md

-# Tokenization #
+# Tokenization of Greek texts #

 ## Overview ##

-The HMT utilities include multiple ways of analyzing the lexical content of texts in the HMT project's archival editions.
+The `hmt-utils` library includes multiple ways of analyzing the lexical content of editions and translations in the HMT project's archival collection.

-The HMT project archives its editions as XML documents complying with version [P5 of the TEI guidelines](http://www.tei-c.org/Guidelines/).
+The HMT project archives its texts as XML documents complying with version [P5 of the TEI guidelines](http://www.tei-c.org/Guidelines/).
 (For details about the format of these archival editions, see the HMT project's [guide for editors](http://homermultitext.github.io/hmt-editors-guide/).)
 In contrast to earlier versions of the TEI guidelines, version P5 does not permit editors to organize the text nodes of an XML edition to represent a single coherent version of a text:  the TEI `choice` element is the only way to capture alternate views (such as abbreviated vs. expanded forms, or editorial additions and deletions), and places mutually incompatible readings in the XML document's text nodes.

-The tokenization options of the `hmt-utils` address this by analyzing only the text content that is relevant for one of two perspectives on the XML source edition:
+For editions of Greek texts, the tokenization options of the `hmt-utils` address this by analyzing only the text content that is relevant for one of two perspectives on the XML source edition:

 - a *pure diplomatic view* representing exactly what is read in the manuscript  (e.g., abbreviations unexpanded, and Byzantine orthographic conventions recorded)
 - an *editorial view* representing a diplomatic edition as presented to modern readers (e.g., abbreviations expanded, and orthography regularized to modern conventions)